-We evaluate both the benefits of our CEN local detector and then CE-CLM facial landmark detection algorithm through an extensive set of experiments on two publiclyavailable datasets: 300-W [19], and Menpo Challenge [31].
+We evaluate both the benefits of our CEN local detector and then CE-CLM facial landmark detection algorithm through an extensive set of experiments on two publiclyavailable datasets: 300-W [22], and Menpo 2D Challenge [36].
+We finally report our results for Menpo3D dense 84point landmark detection challenge [6, 35].